Cyber Basics Updated!

 - Reconnaissance and Network Scanning Lab

 - Web App Penetration Security: Command Injection Lab

 - Web Application Security: SQL Injection Lab

 These labs can be completed during a class period or assigned as graded or ungraded homework.
 It is up to each instructor how they want to use these labs.
-They all may be found in the courseware repository.

 It is left up to each instructor to determine how to grade the material in this course.
 The material presented in this course was recently taught at Virginia Tech by the author as two GenCyber Camps in June and July 2017.
 Grading is not a part of the GenCyber model.

 This set of modules and lessons can also be used by a student club or team to teach introductory cybersecurity concepts to their membership.
 The sessions on virtualization and Linux command line are a great way to get students started with Linux, which is almost a prerequisite for any serious technical study of cybersecurity tools and techniques.
 Once students are comfortable a stand-alone system, giving them access to the cyber range with the environment used for the Cyber Basics – Reconnaissance and Network Scanning Lab allows them to operate in a subnet with three other virtual machines, each of which has vulnerabilities that can be exploited.
 This allows for a more sophisticated hands-on experience.